mendix/docs/content/developerportal/operate/datadog-metrics.md

 ## 4 Customizing the Metrics Agent

-By default, Mendix will pass a log of *all microflow* executions, and a wide range of Mendix activities and request handlers to Datadog.
+By default, Mendix will pass a log of *all microflow* executions and a wide range of Mendix activities and request handlers to Datadog.

 **Activities**